joakimk/minimapper/README.md

 Minimapper only calls #convert on non-empty strings.
 When the value is blank or nil, the attribute is set to nil.

+(FIXME?
+We're considering changing this so Minimapper core can only enforce type, and there's some `Minimapper::FormObject` mixin to parse string values.)

 ### Overriding attribute accessors

 Attribute readers and writers are implemented so that you can override them with inheritance: